subsquid/docs/docs/deploy-squid/migration.md

 ## 2. (Optional) Add secrets and env variables

-If the squid expects additional environment variables to be set by the Aquarium via [secrets](/deploy-squid/env-variables/#secrets) or at the [deployment time](/deploy-squid/env-variables/#environment-variables-1) add them in the `deploy` section:
+If the squid expects additional environment variables to be set by the Cloud via [secrets](/deploy-squid/env-variables/#secrets) or at the [deployment time](/deploy-squid/env-variables/#environment-variables-1) add them in the `deploy` section:

 ```yml
 #...